godofbooks/diceroller-discord/README.md

 diceroller_discord_pfp.png: A screenshot of a  wireframe d20 that I rendered.
 I use this as the pfp for my version of the bot.
 You are welcome to use and modify this image as you'd like.

+default_commands.txt: A .txt file containing the default commands for the bot.
+Not necessary for bot functionality, just a reference.

 ## Resources Used:
 https://realpython.com/how-to-make-a-discord-bot-python/